tari-project/tari/RFC/src/RFC-0172_PeerToPeerMessagingProtocol.md

 use the same infrastructure code.

 The design is influenced by an open-source library called [ZeroMQ] and the ZeroMQ C bindings are a dependency of the project.
-[ZeroMQ]'s over-the-wire protocol is relatively simple, and replicating [ZeroMQ] framing in a custom implementation should not be prohibitively difficult.
+ZeroMQ's over-the-wire protocol is relatively simple, and replicating ZeroMQ framing in a custom implementation should not be prohibitively difficult.
 However, ZeroMQ offers many valuable features, which would be a significantly larger undertaking to reproduce.
 Fortunately, bindings or native ports are available in numerous languages.